Leo-Adventure/CS216-Algorithm-Design/README.md

 The question B is about the transformation between **Manhattan Distanc** and **Chebyshev Distance**

+## Assignment1 Report on modern CPU caching

+Please write a simple report to introduce the caching mechanism used in modern CPUs.
+Try to answer the following, but not limit to, questions in your report.

+1. What is the cache performance measurement?

+2. What are the cache replacement policies, LRU?

+3. Any other policies and methods to improve performance?

+​	The report should not exceed 2 pages in font size 10.

+## Assignment2 Design an algorithm to find the closest pair of a 3D point cloud

+In this assignment, I have designed, implemented and analyzed the algorithm to find the closest pair of 3D point cloud.

+The procedure of designing the algorithm has been introduced detailedly.

+What's more, I have uploaded the implemented code to the directory “Assignment/Assignment2/closed-pair.cpp”

 ## Project 1 Zip Compressor

 Implement a ZIP compressor using Java or C/C++.